 We recommend having a skip-level meeting on a quarterly basis.
 Do not hold a skip-level meeting in reaction to another event, as this just sends the signal that something is wrong.
 That's not the point of the meeting.
 There are other ways to collect data if you need to let a manager go for poor performance.

-Prepare the manager (1 week before)
+Prepare the team leader (1 week before)

 The most important way to set the stage is by preparing the manager beforehand, ideally at least one week.
 At first, this may be a little awkward for the manager, but if you hold a skip on a regular basis, it will become more of a normal occurrence.